-The excluded analysis will appear greyed out in the list of analyses for this analysis group and will move to the bottom of the list.
-The excluded analysis will be renumbered to follow sequentially from the previous last analyses.
-However, its original number will not be repalced, leaving a gap in numbering, so you will have to renumber the analyses (click Action/renumber analyses next to the main analysis) so that they run sequentially.
+- The excluded analysis will appear greyed out in the list of analyses for this analysis group and will move to the bottom of the list.

-2. Remove the links to the analysis before excluding it from publication
+Remove in-text links to an analysis before excluding it from publication